Hong Kong Company Incorporation – A Step-by-Step Guide

 It is possible to keep this information confidential.
 If you wish to do this when you set up your company, you must enlist a professional to appoint a corporate shareholder and nominee individual director.

-Hire an Accountant
+9. Hire an Accountant

 Choosing to hire a company accountant is a wise decision when incorporating a business, as it enhances the efficiency of your bookkeeping processes and ensures that your accounts meet the required auditing standards.
 Additionally, it grants you the freedom to dedicate your time and efforts to managing and growing your company, fostering its success.
+Osome's expert accounting services can provide the support you need, ensuring compliance and accuracy while you focus on driving your business forward.

-Get a Business Registration Certificate
+10. Get a Business Registration Certificate

 What Documents to Prepare for Opening a Company?

-Setting up a company in Hong Kong requires submitting various documents to meet the requirements.
+Incorporating a company in Hong Kong requires submitting various documents to meet the requirements.
 This process can be complex and time-consuming, so seeking help from a professional business registration services firm is valuable.
 They have expertise in company incorporation, understand the necessary documents, and can guide you in presenting them correctly.
 Our overview provides a clear understanding of the essential documents and requirements, empowering you to navigate the process and meet obligations confidently.

 1 Articles of Association

-When setting up a company, one crucial document to have is the company's constitution.
+When setting up a company, one crucial document to have is the company's articles of association.
 This document outlines your objectives and goals.
 It explains how directors are appointed, finances are managed, and projects are approached.
 It provides detailed information about how tasks are carried out and how the company achieves its goals.
 Think of it as the blueprint or rulebook for your company, guiding its operations and shaping its overall structure.
 A clear constitution is essential for successfully incorporating and running a company.

 2 Completed Incorporation Form

-Complete the form with the following information:
+Complete the incorporation form with the following information:

-• Company name — what will your new business be called? - Remember that this will be one of the first things people see or hear about your company.
+- Company name — what will your new business be called? - Remember that this will be one of the first things people see or hear about your company.

-• Registered address — this must be a physical location in Hong Kong and doesn’t necessarily need to be where your day-to-day business is carried out.
+- Registered address — this must be a physical location in Hong Kong and doesn’t necessarily need to be where your day-to-day business is carried out.
 It could even be your residential address, but bear in mind that this information will be publicly available.

-• Number of shares taken up — how many shareholders do you have and how many shares have you distributed between them?
+- Number of shares taken up — how many shareholders do you have and how many shares have you distributed between them?

-• Details of share capital — this should include details of the total value of your share capital, as well as whether you have issued more than one class of shares.
+- Details of share capital — this should include details of the total value of your share capital, as well as whether you have issued more than one class of shares.

-• Brief overview of business activities — this is to communicate your commercial purpose and show the value your business will deliver to society.
+- A brief overview of business activities — this is to communicate your commercial purpose and show the value your business will deliver to society.
 Depending on where your company is based, you may be able to give a brief overview, whereas some jurisdictions may require a more detailed description.

 3 Documents Required by Shareholders and Directors